HL7/davinci-ecdx/input/pagecontent/general-guidance.md

 ### Bulk Data

-If Payers are requesting data for many patients/members or anticipate large payloads from the Provider, [FHIR Bulk Data Access] and the [FHIR Asynchronous Request Patterns] may be considered.
-However there has not been enough implementation experience with this use case to provide specific guidance in this guide.
+Payers may request data for many patients/members or anticipate large payloads from the Provider.
+For example, requesting all the information related to  their members using `POST [base]/Patient/$everything`.
+For these requests, the [FHIR Bulk Data Access] and the [FHIR Asynchronous Request Patterns] specifications may be considered.
+However, there has not been enough implementation experience with this use case to provide specific guidance in this guide.
 {:.note-to-balloters}

 {% include link-list.md %}